Tina Turner biography

 During the 1990s, Turner released Wildest Dreams and Twenty Four Seven.
 She also made several recordings for film soundtracks, including "Goldeneye" and "He Lives in You."
 In 1991, Ike and Tina Turner were inducted into the Rock and Roll Hall of Fame.
 Ike was unable to attend the ceremony, however, as he was serving time for drug possession (he died of an overdose in 2007).

 Though she is now semi-retired, Tina Turner does make rare appearances and recordings.
 In 2008 she embarked on her "Tina!
 50th Anniversary Tour."
 It became one of the highest-selling ticketed shows of 2008 and 2009.
-At the time of this writing, Tina Turner lives in Zurich, Switzerland, with her longtime companion, German record executive Erwin Bach, and is attempting to become a Swiss citizen.
+At the time of this writing, Tina Turner lives in Zurich, Switzerland, with her longtime companion, German record executive Erwin Bach.